canjs/can-reflect-dependencies/doc/add-mutated-by.md

 many observables.

-Mutation dependencies happen when an observable sets another observable's value, the following example creates two [simple observable](can-simple-observable.html) instances, then listens to the value event on the `one` observable and sets the value of the observable bound to the `two` variable:
+Mutation dependencies happen when an observable sets another observable's value, the following example creates two [can-simple-observable simple observable] instances, then listens to the value event on the `one` observable and sets the value of the observable bound to the `two` variable: